polterguy/phosphorusfive/plugins/p5.io/README.md

 File IO in Phosphorus Five
 ========

-The p5.io library, and its Active Events, allows you to easily load, create, modify, and delete files, and folders in your system.
+The p5.io library, and its Active Events, allows you to easily load, create, modify, and delete files and folders in your system.
 It contains most methods necessary to handle your file system, for most problems you'd encounter, while using P5.
+Although mostly useful for text files, it also to some extent allows handling binary files.

 Notice, that all IO operations within Phosphorus Five, and its "p5.io" library, expects the path you supply to start with a "/".
 If what you are referring to is a folder, it also expects you to _end_ your path with a forward slash (/).
 Unless you create your paths